fnukrishnaramesh/OptiqueVQS-Bigdawg/README.md

 The server is started and the application is running.
-Browse the page using the URL, The (default) HTTP URL
+Browse the page using the URL, The (default) HTTP URL [http://localhost:8085](http://localhost:8085)
-> localhost:8085

-The (default) HTTPS URL
+The (default) HTTPS URL: [https://localhost:8443](https://localhost:8443)
-> localhost:8443

 OptiqueVQS makes use of RDFox which is platform dependent.
 If the above pre-compiled versions do not work it is recommended to follow the steps below.

+## Compiling OptiqueVQS

-The latest source codes can also be accessed from gitlab.
+The latest source codes can be accessed from gitlab.

 1. **Basic requirements:** git, maven and java 1.8
 2. **Clone repository that deals with the ontology projection:** [https://gitlab.com/ernesto.jimenez.ruiz/ontology-services-toolkit](https://gitlab.com/ernesto.jimenez.ruiz/ontology-services-toolkit)